-Why steel cut oats are better than rolled oats
+- Steel cut oats are healthier than rolled oats

 Find out why small changes, like choosing steel cut oats, make a big difference.

 Steel cut oats?
 I just heard about them recently.

 Until a few weeks ago I ate rolled oats (aka porridge) a few times a week for breakfast.
 I stirred in some cinnamon and dried cranberries before microwaving them for one minute.